Shinee World V

-Shinee World V (promoted as SHINee Concert "SHINee World V") is the fifth concert tour by South Korean boy group, Shinee.
+Shinee World V (promoted as SHINee Concert "SHINee World V") is the fifth concert tour by South Korean boy group Shinee.
 The tour kicked off in Seoul with three concerts held between September 2–4, 2016.

 History

-Seoul

 SM Entertainment confirmed on July 22, 2016, that Shinee would be kicking off their fifth concert tour, Shinee World V, in September 2016.
 Originally, there were to be two concerts held on September 3 and 4 at the Olympic Gymnastics Arena in Seoul, but a third was added for September 2 after heavy demand for ticketing.
 All tickets for the first two shows sold out in under five minutes.
 The set list for the concert focused on songs both old and new, and featured the first performances of four songs from their fifth album, 1 of 1.
-The songs included: "Prism", "Feel Good", "Don't Let Me Go" and "So Amazing".
+The songs included were "Prism", "Feel Good", "Don't Let Me Go" and "So Amazing".
 They also previewed the dance and a sound sample of their promotional title track, "1 of 1".
 During the September 4 concert, member Onew sprained his ankle during a performance which led to Shinee's comeback being delayed by a few weeks.
 The three concerts drew in an estimated 30,000 fans.